Ldeveloper-Ui/DfWeb/README.md

 ## Security

-If you discover a security vulnerability, please email security@dfweb.io.
+If you discover a security vulnerability, Please Create In issue.
 Do not create public GitHub issues for security vulnerabilities.

 We aim to respond to security issues within 48 hours and will work with you to understand and address the issue.